Arab voters key to breaking deadlock in Israeli election

 This could be a boon for Netanyahu, who in his lengthy political career has both played on ethnic tensions to drum up support for his nationalist Likud party and sought support from the same Arab voters he derided to bolster his party's chances.

-Arab parties might win as few as eight seats in the 120-member parliament, down from a high of 15 in 2020, polls have suggested.
+Arab parties are expected to win eight seats in the 120-member parliament, down from a high of 15 in 2020, polls have suggested.
+Some pollsters predict even less.
 If the polls are correct, Netanyahu could be in charge of a hard-line government that includes extremists who call Arab lawmakers “terrorists” and want to deport them.

 Sensing the urgency, Arab lawmakers are making a last-minute effort to rally their supporters.
 Signs around Arab areas implore residents to vote.